Xiamen Fujian, China Travel Guide

 Waiting areas, a range of shops selling snacks and drinks, and restaurants.

-These facilities allow you to relax or make last-minute purchases before your flight or train journey.
+These facilities let you relax or make last-minute purchases before takeoff or train journey.

-Plan your travel time to the airport or train station considering potential traffic congestion, especially during rush hours or public holidays.
+Plan your journey time to the airport or train station considering potential traffic congestion, especially during rush hours or public holidays.